 New Mexico offers several big game hunts for mobility impaired hunters.Before a hunter can apply for these hunts, they must be issued a four-year Mobility Impaired Card.Forms and more information can be obtained from New Mexico Game and Fish Department.The mobility impaired hunter's guest will not be charged the non-hunter fee.
 This service is offered only on a fully guided basis.

 Non-hunters are welcome at our camps and depending on the circumstances, they may or may not be allowed to participate in the hunt itself.
-This should be discussed prior to their arrival.
-There is a $100 per day non-hunter fee for the entire hunt.
+This should be discussed prior to booking the hunt.
+There is a $125 per day non-hunter fee for the entire hunt.
 Non-negotiable.
+There is a limit of one non-hunter guest per client/hunter.

 Our New Mexico semi-guided hunts for bull elk, deer and pronghorn take place in several GMUs throughout the state.
 We offer this service for our clients that join our DIY Application Service or for the people that draw a tag on their own in any of the GMUs we offer semi-guided hunts in.
 This is a great opportunity to apply and draw a tag on your own utilizing the outfitter draw pool in some very good hunting units that we selected to insure good opportunity and success and also good trophy potential.
 Your semi-guided only service will include one day scouting before your hunt date.
 Keep in mind our guides know the units very well.
 Our professional guides will assist and guide 2 to 4 hunters at a time for 2 to 4 days utilizing proven grounds, water holes, feeding areas, elk and deer travel routes, and calling when productive.
 Our guides will assist in field care during the semi-guided days only.
 You will provide your own camp and supplies and transportation throughout the hunt.